 - The FEIE works only for income tax purposes-it doesn’t do a thing for the “self-employment tax,” which is about 15% up to $118,000 and about 3% over that amount.

-The bottom line is that a sole proprietor pays US tax.
-If you keep operating as a sole proprietor, you’ll pay
+The bottom line is that a sole proprietor pays a lot of US tax.

 Potential Future #2: Operating through a Non-US Corporation